-Caustics formation in the particle distribution, which is evident from the presence of multi-valued particle velocities, is a phenomenon that cannot be described with the Eulerian approach.
-For small enough particle inertia, i.e., for small Stokes numbers, the Eulerian and Lagrangian approaches should agree with each other.
+Eulerian approach; see Boffetta et al. (2007) and Shotorban & Balachandar (2009) for detailed comparisons.
+For small enough particle inertia, i.e. for small Stokes numbers, the Eulerian and Lagrangian approaches should agree with each other.
 However, there is also another source of discrepancy.
 The Lagrangian approach is suitable for modelling dilute systems, but, due to the finite number of particles, it also has the disadvantage of suffering from statistical fluctuations when the intention is to model non-dilute systems, where fluctuations should be small.
 Statistical noise does not occur in the Eulerian approach.
 Thus, for dense systems and small Stokes numbers, the Eulerian approach can be beneficial.
-To determine the limits of applicability of the Eulerian approach quantitatively, we consider a simple one-dimensional model.
+To determine the limits of applicability of the Eulerian approach quantitatively, we consider a simple 1-D model.

-We adopt a localised hump in the fluid density, which we model by a Gaussian in $\ln \rho(x)$ at the position x=0 in a domain of size $-\pi/2 < x < 3\pi/2$.
-Thus, we take where \mathcal{A} is an amplitude factor, ρ_0 is an overall normalisation coefficient, the width is given by $\sigma=0.35$, and the ratio of the peak value over the background is 3.1.
+We adopt a localised hump in the fluid density, which we model by a Gaussian in $\ln \rho(x)$ at the position x = 0 in a domain of size $-\pi/2 < x < 3\pi/2$.
+Thus, we take where \mathcal{A} is an amplitude factor, ρ_0 is an overall normalisation coefficient, the width is given by $\sigma = 0.35$ and the ratio of the peak value over the background is 3.1.
 For these simulations we use periodic boundary conditions.
-The initial density profile launches an acoustic wave; see figure 2 for plots of u_x and ρ at t=0.1 and t=0.5.
-The front speed exceeds the sound speed when the gas speed approaches a certain fraction of the sound speed; see Appendix for an illustration.
-We then use the gas velocity and gas density at t=0.5 as initial condition for the particles by setting the particle velocity for all particle sizes equal to the fluid velocity.
+The initial density profile launches an acoustic wave; see figure 2 for plots of u_x and ρ at t = 0.1 and t = 0.5.
+The front speed exceeds the sound speed when the gas speed approaches a certain fraction of the sound speed; see appendix B for an illustration.
+We then use the gas velocity and gas density at t = 0.5 as initial condition for the particles by setting the particle velocity for all particle sizes equal to the fluid velocity.
 The particle number density of all particle sizes is set proportional to the gas density.

-$$\ln \rho[(x)/\rho_0] = \mathcal{A} \exp\left(-x^2/2\sigma_s^2\right),\tag{4.1}$$
+$$\ln \rho[(x)/\rho_0] = \mathcal{A} \exp(-x^2/2\sigma_s^2), \qquad (4.1)$$